-Inspired by the Apollo lunar landers, boatbuilder Kurt Hughes of Multihull Designs decided to design one for himself as a tiny home that he built in the backyard of his Seattle home.
+Inspired by the NASA Apollo lunar landers, boatbuilder Kurt Hughes of Multihull Designs decided to design one for himself as a tiny home that he built in the backyard of his Seattle home.
 Using boat design tactics, Hughes made his new vacation home ultra-light and extremely portable.
 The 250 square foot, fireproof replication currently sits somewhere on the banks of the Columbia River in Washington.

 Puzzled by the design of the Apollo lunar landers, catamaran-designer Kurt Hughes decided to build one, both as proof of concept and as a very personal vacation home on the banks of the Columbia River.